matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/DataTable/Row.md

 -----------

 DataTable rows contain columns, metadata and a subtable ID.
-Columns and metadata are stored as an array of name =&gt; value mappings.
+Columns and metadata are stored as an array of name => value mappings.

 Constants